 OER Grant Program

-The Research Support & Curricular Technology team encourages and supports the use and creation of OER at Connecticut College through two innovative grant programs.
+The Research Support & Curricular Technology team encourages and supports the use and creation of OER at Connecticut College through innovative grant programs.
 A Call for Participation is sent to all faculty in the spring semester.
-View the most recent Call for Proposals, or find more detailed information about the grant.
+Click here for more detailed information about the grant.
+This program is funded by Information Services, Office of the Dean of the Faculty, Office of the Dean of Students, and the Academic Resource Center.

 Rachel Black, Anthropology